 Wherever you go, either on your own or with someone else, watch other people.
 Observe behaviour and mannerisms and ask yourself questions about what you see.
 Pick up also on delays in people replying, the way things are said that might be unusual, the pose in which a person is, the unexpected answer to a question, and so on.
 Watch people who are on the edge of the main action or discussion, and observe and gain wisdom as you watch and listen.
 You will potentially learn a great deal by watching people who are not part of the main conversation or action.
 You will see those people who are either excluded, or who have excluded themselves.

 Film-makers are well aware of the importance of keen observation and careful listening.
 When you have seen a really good film for the first time, watch it for a second time but do not focus on the main characters or main action as you did before.
-Focus instead on what is happening in the background and sideground.
+The main characters and main action will usually be in the centre of the screen.
+Focus instead on what is happening in the background and sideground – around the edges of the main characters and main action.
 See the tiny incident you missed first time round.
 Listen to the throwaway line that you didn’t hear first time.
 See the title of the book on the table that you didn’t catch first time.
 See what is on the computer screen that you overlooked the first time round.
-See what the person on the edge of the action is doing.
+See what the person on the very edge of the action is doing.
 And so on.
-In this way, train yourself to be observant and practise that skill.
+In this way, you can train yourself to be observant and practise that skill.
 Such a skill is very useful in helping yourself to grow and develop.
 You will soon find yourself watching and listening to people who are in the background.